kai687/sphinxawesome-theme/docs/demo/lists.rst

 Unordered lists
 ---------------

-Choose an unordered, or bulleted, list, when the order of items do not matter.
+Choose an unordered, or bulleted, list, when the order of items don't matter.

 - item a
 - item b